lfernandez55/minimal-react-webpack-babel-setup/README.md

 > npm run dev
 > In web browser open localhost:portnumber (the frontend should work and be talking with the backend)

+this is the branch where I'm refactoring from formik to react hook form